 So how do you motivate and align employee performance to set your team up for success?

-1. Understand the aspects of an effective performance review
+1. Anatomy of an effective performance review

 Performance reviews give employees and managers a chance to discuss how employees are doing and how they can do better, together.
 Characteristics of good performance reviews are: